drewdouglass1/JCacheSample/README.md

 (Replace <path-to-orgclient.jar> with a valid path to ogclient.jar)
 ```
-this dependency has already been added to the POM file, once the dependency is available in your local repository, you can use it without any futher modifications to the POM file.
+Once the dependency is available in your local repository, you can use it without any futher modifications to the POM file.

 # Building The Application
 After cloning the project and adding the ogclient.jar file to your local Maven repository, go to the directory where the POM file is located and run this command to build the WAR file